Statistical Modelling for University Administrators using R

 Presentations, demonstrations and hands-on computer practicals are based around the free statistical software R; see https://www.r-project.org/.
 Formulae are kept to a minimum; instead, we concentrate on results, their interpretation and reporting in plain language.

-All training is online and will be delivered live on each day between 09:30 and 16:00 (GMT+1).
+All training is online and will be delivered live on each day between 10:00 and 16:30 (GMT+1).
 The delivery platform is Zoom, which may be freely accessed.
 Questions may be asked using Zoom's chat box.
 Note our online courses are delivered by a team of two presenters, meaning at least one presenter is always available to provide additional support.
 During presentations, the team member who is not speaking can take questions in addition to the presenter.
+We also use Zoom meetings rather than webinars to encourage further interaction during an online course.

 Who Should Attend?

-Administrators in educational establishments working in Policy, Planning and Strategy units; Business Intelligence units; those involved in extracting actionable insights from student records and in reporting to policy makers or committees.
+Administrators in educational establishments working in Policy, Planning and Strategy units; Data and Insight units; Business Intelligence units; those involved in extracting actionable insights from student records and in reporting to policy makers or committees.
 Anyone in these positions needing to answer questions around how student outcomes may be associated with different factors will benefit greatly from this course.

 It is assumed that participants will, prior to the course, have: